Afghan Civil War (1989–1992): Najibullah waning, mujahideen pursue coalition (March 1992)

 On 18 March 1992, Najibullah announced his willingness to resign in order to make way for a neutral interim government.
 This step made him lose internal control; his government broke into several factions.

-General Abdul Rashid Dostum of the Afghan National Army defected the next day, allied with Hezb-i Wahdat and Jamiat-e Islami mujahideen forces, and took control of Mazar-i-Sharif.
+Dostum defected the next day, allied with Hezbe Wahdat and Jamiat mujahideen forces, and took control of Mazar-i-Sharif.

 At some point, the UN and senior leaders of several Afghan mujahideen parties decided to meet in Peshawar, Pakistan, to try to form a new national Afghan coalition government.
-Gulbuddin Hekmatyar, another mujahideen warlord in Afghanistan, supported by the United States and Pakistan during the Soviet–Afghan War (1979–89) and presumably hired by Pakistan's ISI to conquer Afghanistan (see section Participants civil war 1989–92), soon opposed to such an endeavour, planning to capture Kabul alone.
-In a recorded radio conversation, mujahideen leader Ahmad Shah Massoud invited Hekmatyar to come to the negotiations, but Hekmatyar replied: "We will march into Kabul with our naked sword.
+Hekmatyar, supported by the U.S. and Pakistan during the Soviet–Afghan War and presumably hired by the ISI to conquer Afghanistan, soon opposed to such an endeavour, planning to capture Kabul alone.
+In a recorded radio conversation, Massoud invited Hekmatyar to come to the negotiations, but Hekmatyar replied: "We will march into Kabul with our naked sword.
 No one can stop us. ...
 Why should we meet the leaders?"

-Armies creep up to Kabul (1–14 April)
+Armies approach Kabul (1–14 April 1992)

-On 10 April 1992, the UN presented a plan to the mujahideen parties—of which they approved—to form a pre-interim council on 15 April to accept formal sovereignty from President Mohammad Najibullah.
+On 10 April 1992, the UN presented a plan to the mujahideen parties—of which they approved—to form a pre-interim council on 15 April to accept formal sovereignty from Najibullah.
 The plan was for the UN to fly that pre-interim council of community and tribal leaders into Kabul on 15 April and then fly Najibullah out of Kabul and out of Afghanistan.
 Throughout the process, mujahideen forces would remain outside Kabul.

-But on 14 April, Ahmad Shah Massoud with his Jamiat-e Islami forces had conquered parts of Parwan Province just north of Kabul and had approximately 20,000 troops stationed around Kabul.

-By mid-April, Massoud's forces (Jamiat) along with forces of Abdul Rashid Dostum (Junbish-e Melli-ye Islami), Harakat, and some Ismaili troops led by Sayyid Mansor took control of Bagram airbase, 70 km north of Kabul.
+However, on 14 April, Jamiat had conquered parts of Parwan Province just north of Kabul and had approximately 20,000 troops stationed around Kabul.
+By mid-April, Jamiat, Junbish, some Ismaili troops led by Sayyid Mansor, and others took control of Bagram airbase, 70 km north of Kabul.

-Gulbuddin Hekmatyar with his Hezb-e Islami Gulbuddin troops moved up to the southern limits of Kabul.
-Defecting government forces chose sides with those three mujahideen parties: Jamiat-e Islami, Junbish-e Melli-ye Islami and Hezb-e Islami Gulbuddin, offering them their support in case they'd decide to enter Kabul.
+Hekmatyar and his troops moved up to the southern limits of Kabul.
+Defecting government forces chose sides with those three mujahideen parties: Jamiat, Junbish, and Hezb-e Islami Gulbuddin, offering them their support in case they'd decide to enter Kabul.